biocore/qiime/doc/tutorials/otu_picking.rst

 The key output file is ``otu_table.biom``, the OTU table.
 Note that there is no phylogenetic tree generated in this protocol - as all OTUs are defined by reference sequences, it is assumed that a tree already exists (which would likely be better than the one generated here).

-You can find an additional example using closed-reference OTU picking in :ref:`illumina_overview_tutorial`.

 Open-reference OTU picking
 --------------------------